liang108/pyChess/README.md

-This is my implementation of the classic game chess in Python.
+This is my implementation of the classic game of chess in Python.